Contacts & Sources

 Repairing/Refurbishing -- SGH has developed a repair capability for the Kioritz soil injector.
 If you have one that is broken, missing parts, or not working properly (i.e., putting out less than 2 ounces of fluid for 12 pumps of the handle), please call the Hemlock Help Line 706-429-8010.
 We have some substitute or remanufactured parts and may be able to help.
 The service is free; the only cost is for parts used and return shipping.

-Other Equipment -- Hand-pump, back-pack, or sled-style sprayers may be found at retailers such as Home Depot, Lowe's, John Deere Landscapes, Tractor Supply, or your local farm co-op or hardware store.
+Other Equipment -- Hand-pump, back-pack, or sled-style sprayers may be found at retailers such as Home Depot, Lowe's, Site One Landscaping Supply, Tractor Supply, or your local farm co-op or hardware store.

 All product and source names mentioned above are meant for informational purposes only, not as product or company endorsements.